Contact Us |

 Tea and Coffee after the 10am Mass, at St Marie’s, raising funds for our young people to join the Youth Pilgrimage to Lourdes

-St Marie’s sequence tea dance 2pm to 4pm in the Marian Centre on the last Wednesday of the month.
+St Marie’s Friendship Dance and Social 2pm to 4pm in the Marian Centre on the last Wednesday of the month.
 Everybody welcome, disability friendly, £5 per person, carers come free.
 All proceeds to St Marie’s Church |

 News from the Archdiocese and wider Church |